andrecolon/andrecolon/README.md

 ### Hi there  Andre Colón here,

-Full Stack Web Developer with Experience in Graphic Design, Animation, and Video Post Production.
-Working within various industries on branding, web development and marketing.
+Full Stack Web Developer exploring new technologies with experience in graphic design.
+Working within various industries on web development, branding, and marketing.

 - I’m currently working on ...
 Covid cases in the world App using Javascript, Axios, DOM manipulation
 - I’m currently mastering ...
 JavasSript